Matt-Cowsert/FOCUS_Spec/guidelines/spec-change-guidelines.md

 ### Incompatible Change

-The removal of a supported feature or a column without an alternative feature or column that fully supports the same practitioner use case.
+The removal of a supported feature or column without an alternative feature or column within the same dataset that fully supports the same practitioner use case.
 Removals MUST observe the Deprecation Retention Period requirements prior to removal.

 Examples:
-   - Removing a column
+   - Removing a column without introducing a replacement column
+   - Splitting an existing use case across multiple FOCUS datasets